sgong-pdftron/stranger-docs/android/dialog/bookmarks.md

 }

 @Override
-public void onExportAnnotationsClicked() {
+public void onExportAnnotations(PDFDoc) {
-    // the export annotation button was clicked
+    // the annotation was exported to a PDF doc
 }
 ```